AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/repository-filter-search.png){width="300" align="left"}

-*Apply filters to search for the files containing the text “general purpose.”*
+*Apply filters to search for the files containing the text `general purpose.`*

  Select the **Filter Search** \(![Search filter icon](images/filter-search-icon.svg)\)icon to open the Filter by pop-up.